gavz/lucasg.github.io/_posts/2017-01-07-Renaming-a-Win32-executable-to-main-exe-launch-the-Xbox-DVR-popup.md

 Recently I've stumble upon the following question on Stack Overflow : <a href ="http://stackoverflow.com/questions/36712801/windows-10-naming-programs-main-exe-cause-them-to-show-pop-up">windows-10-naming-programs-main-exe-cause-them-to-show-pop-up</a>.
 The user ```Ether Frog``` has noticed that renaming any executable to ```main.exe``` triggers the Xbox Game DVR recorder when launching the executable on Windows 10.

-I've done some digging over the weekend and I have found over 2000 special exe names which will trigger the same behaviour, not just ```main.exe```.
+I've done some digging over the weekend and I have found over 2000 special exe names which will trigger the same behavior, not just ```main.exe```.

 This post does contain most of my answer on the SO platform, but I also explain my reverse engineering process.